 With Labor Day fast approaching and pre-season football in its

-third week, I am beginning to set my sites on all things relating to FALL including
+third week, I am beginning to set my sights on all things relating to FALL including

 cooler temperatures.
-But for the past 64 days, there’s no mistaken, summer is
+But for the past 64 days, there’s no mistaking, summer is

 still around and temperatures have been anything but cool.
 With the absence of